 “But why are you doing this?” – my friend asked.
 “I didn’t put much in my ISA last year.
 The interest rates are so low now that it hardly matters whether you keep your cash in a savings account, under the mattress or in an ISA, right.”

-Contributing to an ISA, and maxing it out when the opportunity is there, is still very much worth it.
+Contributing to an ISA, and maxing it out when the opportunity is there, is still very much worth it (if you, like me, feel confused about different ISAs and the benefits these bring, check out this guide to stocks and shares ISA – you’d learn plenty).
 It is worth contributing even to a cash ISA though the interest this will bring is on the low side.
 According to Money Week, the best interest rate on a cash ISA today is 1.95% with building society Principality’s five-year bond and this is branch based and available only if you live in Wales or the Welsh borders.
 The next best is Paragon Bank’s five-year bond paying 1.75% which is online only.
-You get the picture.

 Despite the low interest rates, cash ISA can be a great saving vehicle.